bigscience-workshop/bigscience/jz/slurm/README.md

 `srun` can, of course, call the real training command directly and not just `bash`.

+Important: when allocating a single node, the allocated shell is not on the node (it never is).
+You have to find out the hostname of the node (reports when giving the allocation or via `squeue` and `ssh` to it.

-When finished, to release the resources, either exit the shell started in `salloc` or `scancel jobid`.
+When finished, to release the resources, either exit the shell started in `salloc` or `scancel JOBID`.

 This reserved node will be counted towards hours usage the whole time it's allocated, so release as soon as done with it.